Sarbeng/alx-system_engineering-devops/0x00-shell_basics/README.md

- Created a file called 0-current_working_directory that prints the current working directory
+Created a file that lists the contents of my directory